biell/alti-server/README.md

     0 disables the servers ability to protect players from this sort of harrasment.

+  * **debug [0|1]**<br>
+    Enable debugging.
+Statements in the code which call the debug library will now send messages to console, and to all admins who are playing the game.

   * **rotationRE [RE]**<br>
     Not all maps need to be in the map rotation, and should only be available via an admin */changeMap* or a */vote changeMap*.